Agent Skills: Project Init

 Two perspectives:

 Collaboration quality: Are docs sufficient for a cold-start agent to understand and contribute?
-Is AGENTS.md complete enough for Codex to pick up a task from FUTURE_ROADMAP.md?
+Is AGENTS.md complete enough for Codex to pick up a task from GitHub Issues (or ISSUES.md)?

 Functional correctness: Does the scaffold match the design doc?
 Are all modules represented?
 Are constraints captured in rules files?